Kicking Bishop Brennan Up the Arse: Plot

 Bishop Brennan is shocked into a catatonic state that lasts well beyond the duration of his visit.
 As the bishop flies to Rome, Ted and Dougal celebrate with sparkling wine.
-Ted gets extremely drunk and orders Dougal to have several copies of the photograph made, including a 10x10 version for himself.
+Ted gets extremely drunk and orders Dougal to have 200 copies of the photograph made, including a 10x10 version for himself.
 Brennan snaps out of his stupor just as he is due to greet the Pope in the Vatican.
 After telling the Pope "He did kick me up the arse!", he shoves him to the ground, runs to the exit, picks up his mobile phone and furiously demands to be booked onto the first available flight back to Ireland.

 Ted wakes up the next morning with a hangover.
-As soon as he looks out of the window, he sees a furious Bishop Brennan charging aggressively towards the parochial house, prompting him to try to hide.
+As soon as he looks out of the window, he sees a furious Bishop Brennan, after Ted's blood, charging aggressively towards the parochial house, prompting him to try to hide.
 The bishop kicks down the front door, bursts into the bedroom, and finds Ted hiding under the bed, which he flips over.
 Despite Brennan's rage, Ted manages to convince him that he did not do it.
 On his way out, however, Brennan sees an enormous, ten-foot-tall version of the photograph that Dougal had made (thinking that Ted meant feet, when he actually meant inches).
 After a brief chase, Ted slips on mud and the bishop gets his revenge by booting him across the field.

 At the end of the episode, Father Jessup is shown to still be locked in Father Jack's underpants hamper, using a lighter as a source of light.
 After the lighter runs out, he says "I'm really enjoying this".

 Cultural references

 The writers of Seinfeld stole the idea for the Seinfeld episode "The Revenge", in which the character George regrets quitting his job and Jerry suggests that he return and pretend he had never quit, and a story involving the Belgian painter René Magritte kicking his sister's fiancé to gauge his reaction; other versions of the story involve a friend of his wife's or a Time magazine interviewer.

 Irish author Eugene O'Brien titled his book studying Irish culture based on popular literary and media works after this episode.

-The episode's cold open recap sequence is a parody of NYPD Blues "shaky camera" technique, and its post-credits scene, in which Father Jessup flicks his lighter on and off inside Jack's underpants hamper, is a reference to The Vanishing.
-The episode also features Brennan comparing Father Jack to the Kraken, a legendary sea monster, and a reference to a previous forfeit of Byrne's involving him saying "bollocks" in front of Irish president Mary Robinson.